-- Transfer paper onto a baking sheet and place on the bottom rack of the oven.
-Broil at High for 10 minutes on each side or until bread is spotted and golden brown.
+- Transfer the paper onto a baking sheet and place it on the bottom rack of the oven.
+Broil at High for about 5 minutes per side or until bread is spotted and golden brown.

 - Pan Size: I use a large 18x13-inch sheet pan.
 I like to invert the pan and place the paper over the inverted side before baking (optional.)